-Our Members’ average return on investment is 120:1, with institutions saving £33.8 million in 2015-16.
-There is also a reduction in tendering costs and time for both buyers and suppliers.
+Our members’ average return on investment through LUPC membership is 53:1, with institutions saving £16.7 million in 2018-19.
+By utilising any of our 100+ framework agreements, you will also recognise a reduction in time and tendering costs for both buyers and suppliers.

-Through a combination of EU Directives and UK case law, public procurement is becoming increasingly complex and vulnerable to litigation.
-All LUPC contacts and framework agreements are tendered by experts and are compliant with all relevant rules and regulations, thus minimising the risk of legal challenge.
+Public procurement is becoming increasingly complex and subject to litigation.
+All LUPC and UKUPC framework agreements are tendered by experts and are therefore legally compliant.

 Access to Over 100 Agreements

-Members are at the heart of all LUPC’s activities and are consulted on the shape and delivery of all agreements before launch or re-tender.
-Full Members have voting rights to elect and join LUPC’s Board and Executive Committee, ensuring we offer an organisation that is truly owned by our Members, for our Members.
+Members are at the heart of all LUPC’s activities and are consulted on the shape and delivery of all framework agreements before launch or re-tender.
+Full members have voting rights to elect and join LUPC’s Board and Executive Committee, ensuring we offer an organisation which is truly owned by our members, for our members.

 Access to HE Contracts